cottoncammy/engine/README.md

 ## Installation

-`engine` must be built from source using CMake.
-Currently, bulding `engine` is only supported on Windows x64 for Windows x64.
+`submachine` must be built from source using CMake.
+Currently, bulding is only supported on Windows x64 for Windows x64.

 Checkout using `git clone --recurse-submodules`, then run `./build.bat` to build and install the binary.